 Make sure to check out the related YouTube video I made to learn even more helpful tips and tricks about the helicopter rig:

-When to Fish a Helicopter Rig?
+When to Fish the Helicopter Rig?

 The most suited bottom features for the helicopter rig include: